FCO/Red/docs/api/MetamodelX/Red/Describable.md

 ) returns Red::Cli::Table
 ```

-Returns the difference to transform the DB table into this model
+Returns the difference to transform the DB table into this model.

 ### method diff